bareos/bareos/docs/manuals/source/TasksAndConcepts/CatalogMaintenance.rst

 Except from special cases PostgreSQL does not need to be dumped/restored to keep the database efficient.
 A normal process of vacuuming will prevent the database from getting too large.
 If you want to fine-tweak the database storage, commands such as VACUUM, VACUUM FULL, REINDEX, and CLUSTER exist specifically to keep you from having to do a dump/restore.

 More details on this subject can be found in the PostgreSQL documentation.
-The page http://www.postgresql.org/docs/ contains links to the documentation for all PostgreSQL versions.
+The page https://www.postgresql.org/docs/ contains links to the documentation for all PostgreSQL versions.
 The section *Routine Vacuuming* explains how VACUUM works and why it is required, see http://www.postgresql.org/docs/current/static/routine-vacuuming.html for the current PostgreSQL version.

 .. _PostgresSize:

 What To Do When The Database Keeps Growing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Especially when a high number of files are beeing backed up or when working with high retention periods, it is probable that autovacuuming will not work.
+Especially when a high number of files are being backed up or when working with high retention periods, it is probable that autovacuuming will not work.
 When starting to use Bareos with an empty Database, it is normal that the file table and other tables grow, but the growth rate should drop as soon as jobs are deleted by retention or pruning.
 The file table is usually the largest table in Bareos.

-The reason for autovacuuming not beeing triggered is then probably the default setting of ``autovacuum_vacuum_scale_factor = 0.2``, the current value can be shown with the following query or looked up in ``postgresql.conf``:
+The reason for autovacuuming not being triggered is then probably the default setting of ``autovacuum_vacuum_scale_factor = 0.2``, the current value can be shown with the following query or looked up in ``postgresql.conf``:

 .. code-block:: shell-session
    :caption: SQL statement to show the autovacuum\_vacuum\_scale\_factor parameter